plain-plain-text/simple-essay/README.md

 ## Understand the Repo

-* 📁 `sections`: a folder containing a bunch of Markdown files that make up the content of your essay.
+* 📁 `sections/`: a folder containing a bunch of Markdown files that make up the content of your essay.
     * `a-long-story.md`: a Markdown file
     * `intro.md`: a Markdown file